jplumail/spfluo-docs/source/usage/tutorial/import-images.rst

             ├── ...
             └── psf.tiff

 The images to import are named ``FOV_XX_MMStack_Pos0.ome.tiff``.
-To match them, we fill the *pattern* field with ``FOV_*.tiff``.
-This way, we avoid importing the ``psf.tiff`` file.
+To match them, we fill in the *pattern* field with ``FOV_*.tiff``.
+This will match all the files that starts with ``FOV_`` and ends with ``.tiff``.

-Choose the ``OmeTiffReader`` for the reader, since our images are OME-TIFF files.
+Choose ``Automatic`` for the reader, this will work with our images.

+The images have a pixel of size 56nm x 56nm x 150nm.
+We fill in the acquisition infos in micrometers accordingly.

 .. note::

+    The wizard button can be used to retrieve the infos from the metadata of the images.
+However, it will not always work! (it doesn't work for our images)

-    While OME-TIFF format is well supported by **spfluo-app**, other TIFF formats might not be well read: for instance, the Z dimension may miss.
+    While OME-TIFF format is well supported by **spfluo-app**, other TIFF formats might not be well read: for instance, the Z dimension may miss, or may be replaced by a temporal dimension.

-The images have a pixel of size 56nm x 56nm x 150nm.
-We fill the acquisition info in micrometers accordingly.
+    The field ``transpose T<>Z axes when possible?`` enables autocorrect of the dimensions.

 .. image:: ../../_static/import-files-filled.png